PLZ-07: Design and development

-PLZ-07 largely retained the design language of PLZ-89, the previous self-propelled howitzer developed by Norinco.
-The new chassis for PLZ-07 self-propelled artillery is developed from ZBD-04 infantry fighting vehicles, featuring improved armor protection, fire suppression system, and NBC protection.
+The PLZ-07 largely retained the design language of PLZ-89, the previous self-propelled howitzer developed by Norinco.
+The new chassis for the PLZ-07 self-propelled artillery is developed from ZBD-04 infantry fighting vehicles, featuring improved armor protection, fire suppression system, and NBC protection.
 The vehicle is 6.66 m long, 3.28 m wide and 2.5 m high to the turret roof.
 It carries a crew of five and its 440 kW (600 hp) diesel engine gives it a top road speed of 65 km/h and a maximum road range of 500 km.

 The PLZ07 122 mm tracked self-propelled gun mounts a PL-96 122 mm/L32 howitzer.
 The design of the PL-96 could be based on Soviet D30 howitzer.
 The vehicle weighs 22.5 tons fully loaded and carries 40 rounds of ammunition.
 The gun has a maximum range of 18 km with normal ammunition, 22 km with base bleed and 27 km with rocket-assisted rounds.
 The gun has an elevation from 0° to +70° and a maximum rate of fire of 6–8 rounds per minute.
 In addition to the 122 mm howitzer, the QJC-88 12.7 mm × 108 mm heavy machine gun is mounted on the turret roof, and there are two triple banks of 76 mm smoke grenade dischargers on either side of the turret.

 The PLZ-07 is land based while the PLZ-07B is the amphibious variant that shares a common design with modification derived from the ZBD-05.